|Guide||♦||6 Triplogs||1 Topic|

 a charm of it's own

-Hiking in these canyons does not require a GPS (actually are pointless IN the canyon as you are merely following the creek-bed) but a map does help.
-There are myriad elk trails offering ingress/egress so just look for those; after all, these guys LIVE here and know the best routes.
+Hiking in these canyons does not require a GPS (pointless IN the canyon following the creek-bed), but a map does help.
+There are numerous elk trails offering ingress/egress, so just look for those; after all, these guys LIVE here and know the best routes.